microy/MeshToolkit/Readme.md

 # PyMesh

-Implement a triangular mesh processing library in Python for research purpose.
+Implement a 3D triangular mesh processing library in Python for research purpose.

-## Requirements :
+Requirements :

 	- Core :   `NumPy`
-- Viewer : `PyOpenGL`, `PySide`
+	- Viewer : `PyOpenGL`, `GLUT`, or `PySide`

-## License

-This software is distributed under The MIT License.

 Copyright (c) 2013-2014 Michaël Roy (microygh@gmail.com)
+All rights reserved in accordance with the MIT License.